-Fourth, we present results based on three different "difference-in-difference-in-differences" (DDD) designs that provide alternative approaches to addressing parallel-trend violations.
-The DDD approach tacitly assumes that non-focal school and year-specific test scores (e.g., math in grade-3, math and ELA in grade-5) do not reflect spillover effects of the ELSBG initiative but provide a potential control for unobserved confounds specific to each school-year observation.
+We also present results based on three different "difference-in-difference-in-differences" (DDD) designs that provide alternative approaches to addressing parallel-trend violations.
+DDD designs build on the logic of a DID model but incorporate an additional difference; in addition to making comparisons across time and across treatment status, DDD incorporates a comparison within a treated unit to non-treated observations.
+In this case, the treated unit is an ELSBG-eligible school and non-treated observations are found in non-focal subject or grades (e.g., math in grade-3, math and ELA in grade-5).
+The DDD approach tacitly assumes that these non-focal subject or grade test scores do not reflect spillover effects of the ELSBG initiative but provide a potential control for unobserved confounds specific to each school-year observation.
 Specifically, our DDD design conditions on an unrestricted set of two-way fixed effects (i.e., school-by-year, school-by-subject, subject-by-year) and estimates the effects of the three-way interaction of interest (i.e., the treated subject in treated schools observed in the post-treatment period).